MadhumitaSushil/OncLLMExtraction/README.md

 ### LICENSE
 The code and annotation schema is shared under Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) Further details can be found on [this](https://creativecommons.org/licenses/by-nc-sa/4.0/) page.
-Additionally, the dataset is shared under the PhysioNet Credentialed Health Data License 1.5.0, which is intended to be used only within non-commercial, sharealike setups similar to the CC BY-NC-SA license.
+Additionally, the dataset derived from this schema is shared under the PhysioNet Credentialed Health Data License 1.5.0, which is intended to be used only within non-commercial, sharealike setups similar to the CC BY-NC-SA license.